d-michail/python-jheaps/docs/api/interfaces.rst

 DoubleEndedAddressableHeap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The library also contains a few double ended addressable heaps.
+The library also contains a few double ended addressable heaps which are also mergeable.

 .. autoclass:: jheaps.types.DoubleEndedAddressableHeap
    :inherited-members: